ietf-wg-ppm/draft-ietf-ppm-dap/api-resources.md

 Finally, a quick reminder of some HTTP semantics: `GET` and `PUT` are idempotent (i.e., the same request may be made multiple times without changing state in the server more than once, and the response will be the same each time). `POST` is not idempotent. `GET` requests may not have bodies.

 We care a lot about idempotence because we need to account for cases where a client makes a request but never sees the response, and thus needs a way to recover from this state of uncertainty.

-### Tasks

-TODO: do we want a task resource that we can GET and PUT in the protocol?
-Does this collide with https://wangshan.github.io/draft-wang-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.html or https://github.com/divergentdave/draft-dcook-ppm-dap-interop-test-design?

 ### HPKE configurations